ChrisForsythe/SplunkStuff/IndexedFields.md

 All of these presume the best case scenario, that the search is done prior to the first pipe.

-* If you are searching for a bare string, there is no benefit to indexed fields
+* If you are searching for a bare string, (`"mystringhere"`) there is no benefit to indexed fields
 * If you are searching for a key value pair (`key=value`) and the value is not commonly found except in that key, there is no benefit to indexed fields
 * If you are searching for a key value pair that is not present in the raw data, indexed fields are the only way to do that
 * If you are searching for a key value pair that the value is very common outside that key (e.g. `mykey=2`), then indexed fields are beneficial.